CLR-MO/standard-coding/README.md

 ## Database
--	no effort towards programmable meaning from naming: On names alone, without rather obtuse naming, interfering with the normal {name describing value} method, having a naming system that allows automated table connection mapping is not feasible for handling the potential complexity.
-As such, it is not attempted.
+-	side note: it's not practical to encompass all possible table relation complexity via naming standards.

 ### Table Naming
+Two styles of naming are acceptible:
+__style 1, possessive tables__
 It is assumed a table contains many records, so pluralization is not necesary.
 Ex: `user` and not `users`.
-Instead, plural form is used to indicate possession.  `users_group` indicates a map between a user and a group, and `user_group` indicates a group in the `user` context.
-So, if a user potentially had many types, we would have
+Instead, `s` form is used to indicate possession, allowing for a {posession form} and a {type form}
--	`users_type` to list all the types a particular user had
+-	_possession form_: `users_type` to list all the types a particular user has
--	`user_type` to list the potential types any user could have
+-	_type form_: `user_type` to list the potential types any user could have

-Generally, when a table is possessed, it should have a possession indicator prefix.
-Ex `sales_source`.
-And, a simple way to check is generally by mentally prefixing with `a` to see if it makes sense: `a sales source` (being sources attributed to a sale on a case by case bases) whereas `sale_source` being a definition of possible sources for sales.
+__style 2, pluralized tables__
+Table names should be plural (ex: `users`).
+When a table is a sub-table, remove the first table's pluralization (ex `user_comments`).
+To indicate {_type form_}, remove pluralization (ex `user_type`).

+Comparison:

+style 1
+-	post
+-	post_type
+-	posts_type
+-	posts_comment
+-	posts_comments_rating
+-	post_comment_type
+-	posts_comments_type

+style 2
+-	posts
+-	post_type
+-	post_types
+-	post_comments
+-	post_comment_ratings
+-	post_comment_type
+-	post_comment_types

+Style 2 is more popular, probably because it matches expectability in language.
+The downside to this form is it is less programmatically predictable.
+With style 1, it will always be `TABLE's_'SUB_TABLE` for possessed tables.
+With style 2, the base will be the result of `'depluralize('TABLE')'`.
+Since the depluralize logic will probably be available in all areas where needed, this is not much of an issue.

 ### Column Naming